danipoma/OL-Connect-utility-scripts/deduplication/README.md

 # deduplication.js

-Tries to assume whether data is duplicated, how much and tries to clean up duplication, but there are couple of checks before function does it's job to try to mitigate possibility that duplicity didn't occur.
+Tries to assume whether data is duplicated, how much and tries to clean up duplication, but there are couple of checks before function does its job to try to mitigate possibility that duplicity didn't occur.

 'aabb' -> 'ab'